Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Methods

-The intention of our prior choices is to be uninformative, however ambiguities arise when it is not possible to choose a natural quantity in which to prescribe a flat prior.
+The prior incorporates previous knowledge about the source parameters.
+The intention of our prior choices is to be uninformative, however, ambiguities arise when it is not possible to choose a natural quantity in which to prescribe a flat prior.
 For several quantities no problems arise: We use an isotropic prior for the sky location, the prior for the inclination angle is uniform in its cosine, and the priors of the polarization angle and phase of coalescence are uniform.
-For precessing spins we use uniform distributions in the dimensionless component spin magnitudes and isotropically distributed spin tilts, as also used in \cite{LIGOScientific:2018mvr,Romero-Shaw:2020owr}.
+For precessing spins, we use uniform distributions in the dimensionless component spin magnitudes and isotropically distributed spin tilts, as also used in \citet{LIGOScientific:2018mvr} and \citet{Romero-Shaw:2020owr}.
 We allow dimensionless component spin magnitudes up to $0.99$.

-The distance prior used for the GWTC-1 catalog \cite{LIGOScientific:2018mvr} is uniform in luminosity distance volume (proportional to the luminosity distance squared), which distributes mergers uniformly through a stationary Euclidean universe and does not take the expansion of the universe into account.
+The distance prior used for the GWTC-1 catalog \citep{LIGOScientific:2018mvr} is uniform in luminosity distance volume (described by a second-order power law, \mbox{$\pi(d_L) \propto d_L^2$)}, which distributes mergers uniformly through a stationary Euclidean universe and does not take the expansion of the universe into account.
 The effect of the expansion of the universe can be neglected for small redshifts, however for larger redshifts it is more appropriate to use a prior that factors in our knowledge about cosmological expansion.
-We will use the simpler prior ``uniform in luminosity distance volume'' for all events, however for the furthest events (GW170729 and GW170823) we also compare with a prior uniform in the comoving volume and source-frame time ({\tt UniformComovingVolume} prior in the Bilby code) using the Planck2015 cosmology \cite{Planck2015}, following the Bilby catalog \cite{Romero-Shaw:2020owr}.
+(See the discussions in Appendix C of \citet{Abbott:2020niy} and section 3.2.3 of \citet{Romero-Shaw:2020owr}.)
+We will use the simpler prior ``uniform in luminosity distance volume'' for all events, however for the furthest events (GW170729 and GW170823) we also compare with a prior uniform in the comoving volume and source-frame time ({\tt UniformComovingVolume} prior in the Bilby code) using the Planck2015 cosmology \citep{Planck2015}, following the Bilby catalog \citep{Romero-Shaw:2020owr}.